BDC Hamburger Icon

 Take an introductory class online.

 Learn the basics of accounting (or refresh your knowledge) by taking an introductory accounting course.
-You can find courses like this at online universities such as Harvard Business School Online or the University of Phoenix.
+You can find courses like this at online universities, such as Harvard Business School Online or the University of Phoenix.
 Such classes are also offered on online learning platforms like Udemy and Coursera.
+You may even find courses at a local community college.

 Dive into a specific accounting topic.

-For those who are already accountants or have a good understanding of the basics, it might be helpful to learn more about a specific topic within accounting to deepen your skills.
+For those who are already accountants or have a good understanding of the basics, it might be helpful to learn more about a specific topic.
 For example, you may want to take a course in accounting for decision-making to help you use financial statements to inform strategic decisions.

 Enhance your soft skills.